Free Walking Tour Berlin

 1. East Side Gallery

-The East Side Gallery is an open-air art gallery that stretches along a remaining section of the Berlin Wall.
-Located near the city center, this gallery showcases vibrant murals painted by artists from around the world.
-Walking along the East Side Gallery provides an immersive experience where you can witness the artistic expression and messages depicted on the wall.
+As an open air art gallery the East Side Gallery lies along a remaining section of the Berlin Wall.
+This gallery based near center city Detroit features vibrant murals painted by artists from all over the world.
+Walking along the East Side Gallery experiences the expressiveness of art and message in the wall.

 Pro Tip: Start Early